 Mississippi River Bluffs

 The “Bluffs” chapter is our oldest active chapter.
 Members—from the Diamond Bluff, Bay City, Hager City, and Maiden Rock areas—are passionate about local history and having fun.
 Two business meetings in April and October include a potluck meal and a speaker or tour, and our January meeting is a workday for members.
 New members are always welcome.

 Meetings: The third Monday of January, April, and October at the Bay City History Center.

 Contact: President Audrey Gilbertson at 715-792-5182 or firstname.lastname@example.org

 The Prescott Area Historical Society has been a PCHA chapter for over 30 years.
 Members donate time to Prescott’s Welcome and Heritage Center at 235 Broad Street.
 On summer weekends, they maintain the gear house from the former Highway 10 lift bridge between Wisconsin and Minnesota and provide step-on bus tours of historic Prescott.
 PAHS was responsible for the design and building of a brick tower to house the old Prescott High School clock, which stands next to the Heritage Center.
 In 1996, it published an illustrated 600-page book written and compiled by PCHA members Dorothy Ahlgren and Mary Beeler.
 The History of Prescott, Wisconsin includes extensive genealogical information on Prescott’s early settlers.
 It can be purchased from PAHS, through the Pierce County Historical Association office, or by calling 715-262-4722.

 Contact: President Dallas Eggers at 715-262-3113 or email@example.com

-The Spring Valley Area Chapter covers the northeastern part of Pierce County and part of southeastern St. Croix County.
+The Spring Valley Area Special Interest Group covers the northeastern part of Pierce County and part of southeastern St. Croix County.
 It’s few members meet occasionally.
-The chapter’s major emphasis is collecting the history of its area and making it available to people through the Spring Valley Public Library.
-It supports various projects of historical interest and has published All our Yesterdays, a series of seven books recording the area’s history and personal reminiscences.
-Copies are available for purchase at the PCHA office.
+The chapter’s major emphasis is collecting the history of it’s area and making it available to people through the Spring Valley Public Library.
+It supports various projects of historical interest.
+Doug Blegin has written two books about Spring Valley.
+They are available for purchase at the Spring Valley Drug Store.
 Small and friendly, the chapter always welcomes new members.

 Contact: Reta Sanford at 715-425-6954 or RetaS@att.net